shivrya/student-repo-webdev/hw4/code-review.md

 ## Code Review Exercise

-### Issue #1: Accessibility : Form input misses its corresponding label
+### Issue #1: Accessibility : Form input misses its corresponding label tag

 Issue: Form input misses its corresponding label.
 Input tag is not correctly associated with a label tag by making the "for" field of the label tag matches the "id" field of the input tag.
+Input tag should have an label tag with for field of the label should be same as that of id field in the input tag.

 Why it is an issue: It could cause issues like rendering problems, accesssibility concerns, compatibility issues, maintenance challenge.